 Choose the right property and area and you could make a fortune doing this in a short space of time.

 Just be sure you’re aware of things like ceiling prices as it means no matter how much you spend on a property in a certain area, it will only reach a maximum figure.
 You should also be aware of the potential buyers and renovate a home based on what they’re likely to want.
 For example, small city apartments for professionals should have a good layout maximising the space and include things like built-in storage to stop it from feeling cramped and cluttered.

 Families generally want something with two to four bedrooms in a safe area with a nice garden.
 Take the area and outside space into consideration, and be aware of the kind of buyers so you can create a home that’s in high demand.
 You will need a good team of builders who are fast and efficient and can do a good job while offering you a price that still allows you to make a profit.
 Investors doing this can earn 20, 30, 40 plus thousand in a matter of weeks by knowing what needs to be done, getting a property finished and back onto the market.

 Rent locally or abroad

 If you’re looking for an investment that will keep on giving back, look at houses and apartments for sale and go on to rent them out.
 You could either buy in the country where you live and rent it out as a home, or you could buy abroad and rent it out as a holiday letting.
 This will get you more money, but there will be quieter times in the year.
+This may mean you need to enlist the help of companies like www.global-guardians.co.uk who can essentially housesit while the property is vacant.
 Something like this can be great for retirement or if you want to quit your job and have access to a good amount of income each month.
 If you hire an estate agent to deal with tenants, there’s no hassle to you and each month when the tenants pay their rent it’s money in the bank with no extra work from you needed.

 Develop new properties